We focus on open-ended art.

 You can see a sample lesson and make your own Louise Nevelson inspired art with us today.
 Just click here.

-Our unique visual arts curriculum is based on years of my experience as an art teacher.
-It brings grown-up art materials (most of them washable) into the classroom along with custom child-friendly stories about the artists and art elements.
+Our unique visual arts curriculum is based on years of my experience as an art teacher and a homeschooling mom.
+It brings grown-up art materials into the classroom along with custom child-friendly stories about the artists and art elements.
 We do not make crafts, we make art.

 These are the basic concepts we cover: